coopdanger/semver/draft-claise-semver.md

 # Example history

-The below sequence of commits and tags shows the progress of a specification through several stages of its life-cycle.
+The below sequence of commits and tags shows the progress of a structured specification through several stages of its life-cycle.
 (Time flows up from the bottom, as is common in version control logs.)

-An initial version is proposed for a BoF and a WG is formed.
+The example shows an initial version of the structured specification that is published during a  BoF process, and a WG is formed.
 The WG develops version 1.0.0 of the specification.
 Along the way, they tag betas when they need an easy way to refer to a version, e.g., before WGLC.

 Once the WG has consensus, an Internet-Draft is created from the repository (draft-ietf-wg-proto-00) and submitted for the IETF consensus process, resulting in an RFC (RFC XXX1) that describes the first version of the protocol.
+In this example, there is never a need to publish an individual (author-named) internet-draft, because the WG worked directly on the structured specification and obtained consensus on it.

 Comments from the IETF LC and the IESG are incorporated in the repository, and new versions of the Internet-Draft are generated for IESG review and submission